cybercongress/networks/bostrom/v4-upgrade-guide.md

 Hereby we assume that you run your node in docker with the cyber ["official"](https://hub.docker.com/layers/cyber/cyberd/cyber/bostrom-1/images/sha256-6383de3e4562690907b0dbb99b752f53ef2d41f44a7d452a903d24397e49911b?context=explore) image, otherwise, this guide will not suit you.

-## Step 1: Pull a new docker image
+## Step 1: Pull a new docker image & prepare

 The new cyber binary is wrapped in the new docker image, so we have to pull it first: